rid-principles/bDudekCybersecurity.github.io/README.md

 For VR/AR Projects: Detail the environment design, user interaction methods, and the tools or platforms you’ll be utilizing.
 Include a basic plan for how you will develop, test, and integrate these elements.

+I plan to test my knowledge with the certification exam, however, I will also document the topics I learn through the course at Cybrary and ISC2.
+I will continue working on the Cybrary course first because it gives a good introduction to the basics of cybersecurity that later the course at ISC2 will help me expand.

 4. Development Environment/Setup
 Deliverable: Ensure your development environment, hardware setup, or design tools are fully prepared and functional.
 Details:
 Provide a brief report confirming that all necessary tools, software, libraries, or hardware components are ready.
 Include a link to your GitHub repository with initial commits showing your setup, if applicable.

+I can access a textbook from the ISC2 website with free access for 6 months, also I can choose a date for my certification exam at CLC.
+Also, I have access to Cybrary and Khan Academy and I am currently doing all of my initial learning necessary before enrolling in the course.

 6. Initial Development